EURAC-EEBgroup/CULTURAL-E-Data-Visualization-Library/README.md

 ```

 and then head to the ```/notebooks``` folder and open the file ```1.0-report.ipynb``` in your [Jupiter Notebook](https://jupyter.org/) editor.
 Running this notebook will give a standardized set of graphs describing the main results of the simulation in the data folder.
-Feel free to modify the notebook at your convenience in order to taylor the analysis to your needs.
+Feel free to modify the notebook at your convenience in order to tailor the analysis to your needs.

 ## Project Organization